twobombs/thereminq/README.md

 -------------

-### Tips for Managing high-Qubit and/or high-Node workloads
+### Tips for Managing high-Qubit and/or high-Node statevector workloads
 - Workloads with full entanglement and/or Quantum simulations that are at or exceed 30+ Qubits
 - Mixed workloads based on longer/larger/deeper circuits with partial entanglement that exceed 36+ Qubits<br> <br>